 The South African Gold Rand page gives more information about the coins and allows you to compare current prices.

-The South African Kruger Ponds were minted in two denominations, the Kruger Pond (0.2352 oz) and the Half-Pond (0.1177 oz).
-The gold purity of both coins is identical to many contemporary gold bullion coins like the American Gold Eagles with 91.67%.
+The 91.67% pure South African Kruger Ponds were minted in two denominations, the Kruger Pond (0.2352 oz) and the Half-Pond (0.1177 oz).
 The Kruger Pond is the larger of the two coins with a diameter of 22 mm and 1.56 mm in thickness.
 Altogether, more than 2.2 million Kruger Pond gold coins were minted by the South African Boers between 1892 and 1900.
 The Half-Ponds (diameter: 19.4 mm; thickness: 1.55 mm) were minted from 1892 to 1897.
 Their total mintage was substantially lower with only 362,982 coins.
 Both the Pond and the Half-Pond display Otto Schultz' portrait of the first South African President Paul Kruger on the obverse.
-That same portrait is still used on the famous South African Krugerrands today.
+That same portrait is still used on the famous Gold Krugerrand coins today.
 The reverse side of the coins shows the coat of arms of the South African Republic.

 Read our blog article for more information about these coins.

 The South African Mint started issuing Krugerrand coins out of silver in 2017.
 These new silver bullion coins are 99.9% pure.
-Only premium uncirculated (with laser-etched designs) and proof 1 oz coins are offered for now and their mintage is capped at 500,000 and 15,000 pieces respectively.
+Only premium uncirculated (with laser-etched designs) and proof 1 oz coins were offered that year and their mintage was capped at 1,000,000 and 15,000 pieces respectively.
 A brilliant uncirculated bullion version of the coins is issued annually since 2018 and a 2 oz proof version was introduced in 2020.
-The South African Silver Krugerrands display the same design of Paul Kruger (obverse) and a springbok (reverse) as the best-selling South African Gold Krugerrands (which still are the most traded gold bullion coins worldwide).
+The South African Silver Krugerrands display the same design of Paul Kruger (obverse) and a springbok (reverse) as the best-selling Gold Krugerrands (which still are the most traded gold bullion coins worldwide).
 The silver version of the coins is a little bigger though, having a slightly larger diameter than the gold coins.
-A special "50 year anniversary" privy mark appears on the reverse side of the new silver coins as well.
-Whereas Gold Krugerrands don't have an official face value of 1 Rand whereas the gold version of the coins doesn't have an official face value of 1 Rand.
+A special "50 year anniversary" privy mark appeared on the reverse side of the 2017 issue of the coins.
+The South African Silver Krugerrand coins have an official face value of 1 Rand whereas the gold version of the coins doesn't have an official face value.